Given the choice between the experience of Pain and Nothing, I would choose Pain. — The Wild Palms

 After a few days of respite in An Khe, I imagined my first field trip since the Ambush would be uneventful.
 My rendezvous was with a platoon from Bravo Company, 1st Battalion, 8th Cavalry.
 On a “search and destroy” mission north of Bong Son, they happened upon a dispensary, recently occupied by the VC or NVA.

 The platoon leader suggested, since I already had my story, that I might accompany the sick soldier on a flight to An Khe.
 I would replace a medic that might be needed more urgently elsewhere, he reckoned.
-Don’t think that was plausible, a Medevac probably was not allowed to fly a mission without a medic.
+Don’t think that was plausible, a Medevac probably was not allowed to fly a mission without a medic, unless it was an exceptional circumstance.
 That was the plan, nonetheless.

 It’s possible he just wanted me out of his way.
 Reporters were not usually a welcome sight until the commanders heard of the positive stories we generated.